Near Society Hill in Darlington County, South Carolina — The American South (South Atlantic)

 Erected 1962 by Darlington County Historical Society.
 (Marker Number 16-2.)

 Location.
 34° 27.008′ N, 79° 50.6′ W. Marker is near Society Hill, South Carolina, in Darlington County.
 Marker is at the intersection of Society Hill Rd. and Lumber Road, on the left when traveling south on Society Hill Rd..
-Click for map.
+Touch for map.
 Marker is in this post office area: Society Hill SC 29593, United States of America.
+Touch for directions.

 Also see . . .